learnwell/learnwell.github.io/_posts/2018-09-28-how-to-create-listing for-posts.md

 ---

-Today I started out with a goal to post over my oldest blog from google's blogger/blogspot and have it show up on github pages via Jekyll magic.
+Today I started out with a goal to port over my oldest blog from google's blogger/blogspot and have it show up on github pages via Jekyll magic.

 I created `_posts/2009-11-08-running-the-derby-network-service.md` but wasn't quite sure what URL Jekyll might have placed the generated html content at.